klucyszy/klucyszy.github.io/docs/_posts/2024-11-05-mastering-ef-core-managing-part-1.markdown

 ### Evaluating Database Support

-Before making changes, it's crucial to evaluate how your database distinguishes between `NoAction` and `Restrict`.
-Not all databases support different behaviors for these settings.
-For instance, SQL Server treats `Restrict` and `NoAction` the same way, which can affect how EF Core applies these configurations.
+Before making changes, it’s important to check how your database handles `NoAction` and `Restrict`.
+Not all databases differentiate between these settings.
+Azure SQL/SQL Server treats `Restrict` and `NoAction` identically.
+Even if we configure it as `Restrict` in EF Core, on the database level - is creating non-cascading same foreign key as for `NoAction`.

-Understanding your database's capabilities is essential because it determines whether your chosen delete behaviors will function as intended.
-If the database doesn't support the specific behavior you're relying on, you might encounter unexpected constraint violations or data inconsistencies.
+Knowing your database’s capabilities is key, as it affects whether your delete behaviors will work as expected.
+If the database doesn’t support a specific behavior, you could face unexpected constraint errors or data inconsistencies on the application side.

 ### Understanding `DeleteBehavior.ClientCascade`

 `DeleteBehavior.ClientCascade` is an EF Core setting that:

-- **Enforces delete behavior on the client side**.
+- **Enables EF to violate non-cascading FK constraints on application level**.
-- **Does not create cascading deletes in the database**.
+- **Creates non-cascading FK on the database level**.
 - **Allows us to remove entities from collections and have EF Core handle the deletions upon `SaveChangesAsync()`**.

-By using `ClientCascade`, we can remove a permission from a device's collection, and EF Core will understand that it needs to delete the permission from the database without violating foreign key constraints.
+By using `ClientCascade`, we can remove a permission from a device's collection, and EF Core will understand that it needs to delete the permission from the database.

 ### Updated Relationship Configuration